 Dutchess: Samuel F.B.
 Morse, well-known inventor of the telegraph and Morse Code, made Poughkeepsie his home in 1850 by building the Locust Grove estate.
 His prolific career also included painting, with works such as Gallery of the Louvre and Dying Hercules still on display across the U.S. The estate now houses exhibits on his inventions and paintings.

-Greene: New York Zipline at Hunter Mountain boasts the highest, fastest, and longest zipline in North America (and the second largest in the world).
-The company offers both day and nighttime zip tours, which gives people the opportunity to see Hunter Mountain at all hours.
+Greene: New York Zipline at Hunter Mountain boasts one of the highest, fastest, and longest ziplines in North America (and the world).
+The company offers both Mid-Mountain and Skyrider zip tours, which gives people the opportunity to see Hunter Mountain at different elevations.

 Orange: George Washington’s Headquarters in Newburgh was where our future first president commanded the troops for 16½ months at the close of the Revolutionary War.
 It is the first publicly owned historic site in the nation.